teknostatik/keyboards/cantor/cantor_build_guide.md

 ## Parts list

-This is what we need to build a Ferris Sweep:
+This is what we need to build a Cantor:

 * [PCB](https://github.com/diepala/cantor/releases/tag/rev1.0)
 * Two STM32F401CC blackpill microcontrollers and sockets